 I’m Angela Esnouf and I’m an introvert who loves to connect with people on a deeper level.
 I’m not great at small talk but I do love to hear peoples’ stories.

-I’m a football-cheering, opera-loving woman in my 50s.
+I’m a football-cheering, opera-loving woman in my early 60s.
 If you think those two things don’t go together, think again.
 They both involve high drama and outstanding performances that bring out strong emotions and a sense of connectedness.